speedment/speedment-doc/pages/stream_fundamentals.md

 | `peek`            | `Consumer`         | contains the original elements in the stream but additionally accepting each element to the given `Consumer` (side effect)

 ### Stream Property Operations
-There are also a number of *intermediate operations* that controls the properties of the `Stream` and has no effect on its actual content.
+There are also a number of *Intermediate Operations* that controls the properties of the `Stream` and has no effect on its actual content.
 These are:

 | Operation         | Parameter          | Returns a `Stream` that:
 | :------------     | :----------------- | :----------------------------------------------------- |